 In the morning, transfer to the port and prepare to embark on your epic journey.
 Board the nuclear-powered icebreaker I/B 50 Let Pobedy (I/B 50 Years of Victory) and settle into your comfortable cabin.
 Spend the rest of the day exploring the ship and watching Murmansk slip away as you sail north out of Kola Bay.
 (B, D)

 Today reach the geographic North Pole.
-After carefully navigating to precisely 90 degrees North, drop the anchor on a sturdy stretch of ice and disembark for your once-in-a-lifetime chance to stand the frozen sea.
-Join hands with your fellow passengers around the flag that marks the exact north pole and slowly walk around the world. enjoy a champagne toast and a (slightly surreal) barbeque meal on the ice.
+After carefully navigating to precisely 90 degrees North, drop the anchor on a sturdy stretch of ice and disembark for your once-in-a-lifetime chance to stand on the frozen sea.
+Join hands with your fellow passengers, around the flag that marks the exact north pole, and slowly walk around the world.
+Enjoy a champagne toast and a (slightly surreal) barbeque meal on the ice.
 (B,L,D)